pradeap/Project---Data-Driven-Technique-to-Prdict-Battery-Life/README.md

-# Project - Data Driven Technique to Prdict Battery Life
+# Project - Data Driven Technique to Predict Battery Life

 The dataset is obtained for NASA Prognostics Center of Excellence - Data Repository.
 The files are available in the .mat format